Sparkill, New York: Transportation

 Important thoroughfares in Sparkill are U.S. Route 9W, New York State Route 340, and Rockland County Route 8.
 The hamlet is located approximately 3.5 miles south of the Tappan Zee Bridge and 13.9 miles north of the George Washington Bridge.

 Public transportation to Sparkill is served by Rockland Coaches, also known as Red and Tan Lines, operated by Coach USA.
 Rockland Coaches Route 9A connects Sparkill to the George Washington Bridge Bus Terminal, while Route 9T serves the Port Authority Bus Terminal in New York City.
 All bus service operates from Depot Square, off of Main Street.

 Sparkill used to be served by the Northern Branch of the Erie Railroad, with service to Pavonia Terminal in Jersey City, New Jersey.
-Passenger service was discontinued in 1966.
+Passenger service was discontinued in 1966 and was replaced by freight service.